Thailand

 Notes

 Concession-based fiscal system which has had three main variations over time, with the most recent terms known as the ‘Thai III’ regime.
 Thai III terms include royalty, additional profits tax (called the Special Remuneratory Benefit (SRB)) and corporate income tax.
 Royalty rates are incremental and based upon production rates, with discounting of rates for deep-water licences.
 SRB rates are uniquely based upon annual revenue and the cumulative metres of wells drilled on the concession area, with an adjustment for the geological complexity of the concession.
+It should be noted that profits from petroleum operations are not subject to dividend withholding taxes when profits are remitted overseas.

 Investment &